schizo99/dnschecker/README.md

 - `RUST_LOG`: This variable sets the logging level for the application.
 If not set, it defaults to `INFO`.
 Possible values are `ERROR`, `WARN`, `INFO`, `DEBUG`, and `TRACE`.

-- `TELEGRAM_BOT_TOKEN`: This variable should be set to the token of your Telegram bot.
+- `TELEGRAM_TOKEN`: This variable should be set to the token of your Telegram bot.
 This is used to authenticate your bot with the Telegram API.

 - `CHAT_ID`: This variable should be set to the ID of the Telegram chat where the bot should send messages.
 You can get this ID by adding the bot to the chat and sending a message to the chat.
 The bot can then use the Telegram API to get the ID of the chat.